freeCodeCamp/freeCodeCamp/guide/english/logic/tautologies/index.md

 ## Tautologies
 ### Definition
 In logic, a tautology is a statement that is true in every possible case.
 The opposite of a tautology is a contradiction, a statement being false in every possible cases.
+Also, a formula is said to be a contradiciotn if every truth assignment to its component statements results in the formula being false.

 ### Example
 <table>
   <tr>